Testing Schematron using XSpec

 Save the configuration

 Click “Build Now” to have Jenkins run the XSpec test.
 A progress bar will appear to indicate that the test is running.
-After the running of the test is complete, click “Latest Test Result” to see the report.
+After the process is done click the “Latest Test Result” link to see the report.
+Jenkins displays XSpec test results as a summary which can be clicked to view the results of individual tests, as shown in Figure 5.

 Configuring XSpec to run automatically in a continuous integration server may provide the highest level of convenience for testing Schematron.
 There are a great many options available when considering how to incorporate XSpec in a project, and decisions can be driven by the unique needs of a project.